 Then she sat down by a table near a window.
-The table was covered with a white paper and upon it were a few paint dishes and brushes and a few gold pens.
+The table was covered with a white paper and upon it were a few paint dishes and brushes and a few-gold pens.
 She has only one arm, having been so from a child.
-The medium was then blindfolded with sixteen folds of cloth saturated with soda water and tightly bandaged across her eyes.
+The medium was then bliedfolded with sixteen folds of cloth saturated with soda water and tightly bandaged across her eyes.
 After this, all left the room save the medium and myself.
 I took a seat near Mrs. Blair at the table.
-Moving her hands over two white sheets of card board that lay upon the table, Mrs. Blair said: "I'se a little squaw.
-The painter says he's going to make picture for you."
-Her hand then went rapidly over the paper with the pen as she formed a hand, remarking: "Dr. Hoosac's hand."
-I recognized Dr. Hoosac as my guardian physician, whom I have frequent-breen in my crisital communications.
-He ly seen in my spiritual communications.
+Moving her hands over two white sheets of card board that lay upon the table, Mrs. Blair said: " I'se a little squaw.
+'The painter' says he's going to make picture for you." hand then went rapidly over the paper with the pen as she formed a hand, remarking: "Dr. Hoosac's hand."
+I recognized Dr. Heosac as my guardian physician, whom I have frequently seen in my spiritual communications.
 He has controlled me for years in my medical treatment of others.
 I have never known Dr. Hoosac on earth, but there are those who have recognized him as an allopathic physician of prominence and a former resident of Hyde Park, New York.
 He studied under Dr. Abernethy.
 After forming the hand, which is very gracefully done, she took her brushes and pen and proceeded to paint a bouquet of flowers.
-First were a few leaves in green, something like ferns, then a yellow rose, during which the squaw said: "That's your old chief," describing my husband.
-Then to the left was quickly produced by the magic touch, of her brush, a crimson rose, saying "That's you, you little squaw."
-Next came six white flowers, four of which are like roses not fully blown, and the other two resemble lilies.
-As blown, and the other two resemble lilies.
+First were a few leaves in green, something like ferns, then a yellow rose, during which the squaw said: "That's your old chief," de-scribing my husband.
+Then to the left was quickly produced by the magic touch of her brush, a crimson rose, saying "That's you, you little squaw."
+Next came six white flow ers, four of which are like roses not fully blown, and the other two resemble lilies.
 As these were drawn they were penciled with the names of our dead children, and accompanying each flower was given a description of the child whom it represented.
 These statements were made with great rapidity, the medium talking constantly as she painted.
-Her language was a mixture of English and Indian, or rather broken English as it nurnorted to he or rather broken English, as it purported to be an Indian squaw calling herself Pale Lily.
+Her language was a mixture of English and Indian, or rather broken English, as it purported to be an Indian squaw calling herself Pale, Lily.
 The minute incidents concerning the children fairly astounded me as I listened to them.

 After the flowers were painted, the artist rapidly filled in with leaves and sprays.
 Did a speck drop upon the paper, she reached down and blew it off as naturally as though her eyes were wide open.
-In just three quarters of an hour by the watch the sitting closed.
+In just three quar-ters of an hour by the watch the sitting closed.
 Resting a moment she pushed the picture to-ward me, and said: "There, white squaw, that's for you."
-Before it was finished, however, I seked permission to have my lady friend come in and see the medium paint.
-To this request she acceded, and the other lady entered the room, after which a few forget-me-nots were added by the medium to the pic-ture, and the second lady received some information regarding a lost son.
+Before it was finished, however, I asked permission to have my lady friend come in and see the medium paint.
+To this request she acceded, and the other lady entered the room, after which a few forget-me-nots were added by the medium to the picture, and the second lady received some in-formation regarding a lost son.

 MRS. H. P. GLOVER.
 Sworn and subscribed to before me this 20th day of November, 1874.
-W. S. Drew, Notary Public.
+W. S. DREW, Notary Public.